SELab-2/OSOC-6/README.md

 ### Architecture

+We constructed diagrams to clarify our code.
+Additionally, we supply [use-cases], a [domain-model] and a [description of our API].

 #### Deployment diagram

 We provide an overview on the different layers, what technologies are used within those layers and